toggledbits/luaxp/README.md

 TO-DO: Install with LuaRocks

+## Known Issues ##

+The following are known issues that are being left as future enhancements:

+1. Operator precedence.
+Currently, there is no precedence for operators and evaluation is strictly right to left.
+2. Strings are available, but minimalist, and have no clear purpose.
+3. Variables defined in the evaluation context can be read by the evaluator, but there is no facility to set variables (i.e. there is not assignment operation/statement).
+The "=" operator is currently used for equality comparison, but this may change in future and you are advised not to use it for comparisons.
+4. HIGH PRIORITY: Error reporting in the parser and evaluator is about non-existent, limited to writing a message to the console (undesirable) and returning `nil` for most operations.
+I have a notion about how I want to get it done, but it's not done yet.
+Job #1 was just getting the port from JavaScript done and functional.

 ## Bug Reports and Contributions ##

 I wrote this library as a port of a similar